 Pollution notices

-In April 2019, the Queensland Government introduced new laws that give the chief executive of Queensland Health the power to direct a person, or an entity such as a business, to issue a pollution notice in response to a pollution event.
+The Public Health Act 2005 gives the chief executive of Queensland Health the power to direct a person, or an entity such as a business, to issue a pollution notice in response to a pollution event.
 The purpose of these provisions is to help ensure members of the public are informed of pollution events that could affect their health, in a timely manner, and the measures they should take to protect their health.

 What is a pollution notice?